For Trump, indictment in Stormy Daniels case is just the tip of the iceberg

 Georgia election interference

 Fulton County District Attorney Fani Willis will soon decide whether to charge Trump with multiple crimes for his efforts to overturn the 2020 election results in Georgia.
-As Yahoo News reported in late February, Willis and her team are going over the possible charges they may file against Trump and his associates with a fine-toothed comb.
-An indictment could come in the next few weeks, and may contain multiple criminal counts.
+As Yahoo News reported in late February, Willis and her team are going over the possible charges they may file against Trump and his associates with a fine-tooth comb.
+An indictment could come in the next few weeks and may contain multiple criminal counts.

-“Because there is such a tsunami of potential counts that the D.A. could bring, the proper analytical frame is to ask whether she’ll bring a laser focus, narrow case or is she going to bring a sweeping, broad case,” attorney Norm Eisen told Yahoo News.
+“Because there is such a tsunami of potential counts that the DA could bring, the proper analytical frame is to ask whether she’ll bring a laser-focus, narrow case or is she going to bring a sweeping, broad case,” attorney Norm Eisen told Yahoo News.

 At the center of both potential prosecutorial approaches to charging Trump is his infamous phone call to Georgia Secretary of State Brad Raffensperger on Jan.
 2, 2021, in which Trump urged him to “find” enough votes to flip his loss in the crucial swing state.
-Trump has insisted that he did nothing wrong in the "perfect" phone call, but according to Eisen it would be especially an prominent part of the prosecution's case should Willis pursue a narrowly-tailored indictment.
+Trump has insisted that he did nothing wrong in the “perfect” phone call, but according to Eisen it would be an especially prominent part of the prosecution’s case should Willis pursue a narrowly tailored indictment.

-“If she brings more of the laser-focussed case, the anchor of that case and the most dangerous to Trump is the solicitation of election fraud because it fits his solicitation of Raffensberger to just find 11,780 votes that did not exist like a hand fits a glove,” Eisen said.
+“If she brings more of the laser-focused case, the anchor of that case and the most dangerous to Trump is the solicitation of election fraud because it fits his solicitation of Raffensperger to just find 11,780 votes that did not exist like a hand fits a glove,” Eisen said.

 Eisen helped author a November report by the Brookings Institution, where he is a senior fellow, that laid out the possible charges in the Georgia case, including solicitation to commit election fraud, intentional interference with performance of election duties, interference with primaries and elections, and conspiracy to commit election fraud.

-Trump and his allies also launched a plot to draw up a slate of false electors in Georgia so as to keep Biden from receiving the state’s Electoral College votes.
+Trump and his allies also launched a plot to draw up a slate of false electors in Georgia so as to keep Joe Biden from receiving the state’s Electoral College votes.
 That effort included meetings held between Trump lawyer Rudy Giuliani and Georgia lawmakers.
-According to the Brookings Institute report, charges from that campaign could include making false statements, improperly influencing government officials, forgery in the first degree, and criminal solicitation.
+According to the Brookings Institution report, charges from that campaign could include making false statements, improperly influencing government officials, forgery in the first degree and criminal solicitation.

 If Willis decides on a more sweeping indictment, she will likely use Georgia’s Racketeer Influenced and Corrupt Organizations (RICO) Act, Eisen said.